openkim/openkim-items-wiki/wiki/model-drivers/5147/7705/0453/000/MD_514777050453_000/wikipage.md

-This 4-body potential is a modification of the Stillinger-Weber model for silicon, where a four-body term is added and angle dependence of the 3-body and 4-body terms has been changed.
-These modifications results in qualitative improvement for silicon.
-More specifically, good values for the energy of ground states of clusters obtained for a large range of the parameters of the 3-body and 4-body terms.
+This 4-body potential is a modification of the Stillinger-Weber model originally developed for silicon, where a four-body term has been added, and the angle dependence of the 3-body and 4-body terms have been changed.
+These modifications result in a qualitative improvement when the model was fit to silicon.
+More specifically, good values for the ground state energies of clusters were obtained for a large range of the parameters of the 3-body and 4-body terms.

-Functional form of this potential:
+The functional form of this potential:

 $$
 \begin{align*}